- Design, people and systems

 See some of our clients and collaborators in the commercial, academic, non-profit and public sectors.

-Dan Lockton is an interaction designer and researcher specialising in design for behaviour change and exploring public understanding of everyday technology; as part of his PhD at Brunel, he created the Design with Intent toolkit, a popular resource for the emerging field of design for behaviour change.
-In March 2013 he joined the Royal College of Art’s Helen Hamlyn Centre for Design, working on SusLabNWE, a collaboration between a number of European universities and institutions which aims to bring a human-centred design perspective to domestic energy, resource and behaviour monitoring.
+Dr Dan Lockton is an interaction designer and researcher specialising in design for behaviour change and exploring public understanding of everyday technology; as part of his PhD at Brunel, he created the Design with Intent toolkit, a popular resource for the emerging field of design for behaviour change.
+In March 2013 he joined the Royal College of Art’s Helen Hamlyn Centre for Design, working on SusLabNWE, a collaboration between a number of European universities and institutions which aims to bring a human-centred design perspective to domestic energy, resource and behaviour monitoring, and Creative Citizens, which brings together community groups with technology in practical ways.
 He has also recently worked with startup CarbonCulture on a TSB-funded project around engaging staff in more sustainable behaviour, and has held previous academic research positions at the University of Warwick and Brunel University, and as a visiting practitioner at Central Saint Martins.